gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 > When do I follow up on an issue?

-If an author hasn’t responded to a comment for a week or two, it might be nice to follow up and ask if there’s anything else we can do to help.
+If an author hasn't responded to a comment for a week or two, it might be nice to follow up and ask if there's anything else we can do to help.
 If the issue goes stale after that, our bot should be able to clean it up.

 > What do I do if an issue relates to something upstream?

-It’s a good practice to open an issue in the upstream repository in cases like this but isn’t strictly necessary.
+It's a good practice to open an issue in the upstream repository in cases like this but isn't strictly necessary.
 Upstream in this case refers to repositories that house dependencies for Gatsby.